Methods of Payment

 Banking Systems

-There are 33 commercial banks in Uzbekistan: 10 fully state-owned banks, 5 private banks, 22 banks in the form of a joint-stock company (8 of which have state participation), and 7 banks with foreign capital.
-The total number of branches of banks throughout the country is 906.
+There are 35 commercial banks in Uzbekistan: 9 banks with state capital, 18 private banks and 8 banks with foreign capital.
+The total number of branches of banks throughout the country is 376.
 The banking system in Uzbekistan remains closely controlled by the state through a complex set of regulatory actions, decrees, proclamations, and practices.
 Most banking assets remain in state-owned or controlled banks, and most loans are directed or channeled by the government to develop certain pre-selected industry sectors.
 The current state of the banking system limits the role banks can play as financial intermediaries, thus inhibiting the ability of citizens or private companies to obtain credit and other banking services.
-The IMF concluded that, although Uzbek banks have limited exposure to sanctioned Russian banks, lower trade and remittances may cause an increase in non-performing loans, and loan portfolios continue to show high concentration and foreign currency risks, with the largest exposures mainly to state-owned enterprises.
-A large-scale reform program for the banking industry was announced in May 2020 with a target of privatizing 60% of the banking industry by 2025.
-See Market Opportunities for the list of banks to be privatized in 2022 and 2023.
+A large-scale reform program for the banking industry was announced in 2020 with a target of privatizing 60% of the banking industry by 2025, but today 65% of the industry is still owned by the state.
+See Market Opportunities for additional information on the banking sector.

 Foreign Exchange Controls

 Uzbekistan adopted Article VIII of the IMF’s Articles of Agreement in October 2003 and, thus, committed to currency convertibility for current account transactions.
-However, full implementation of the country’s obligations under this article only began in September 2017, when the GOU eliminated the difference between the artificially low official rate and the black-market exchange rate, and formally allowed unlimited non-cash forex transactions for businesses.
+However, full implementation of the country’s obligations under this article only began in 2017, when the Government of Uzbekistan eliminated the difference between the artificially low official rate and the black-market exchange rate, and formally allowed unlimited non-cash forex transactions for businesses.

-Formally, foreign investors are guaranteed transfer of funds in foreign currency into and out of Uzbekistan without limitation, provided they have paid all taxes and other financial obligations in accordance with legislation.
+Formally, foreign investors are guaranteed the ability to transfer funds in foreign currency into and out of Uzbekistan without limitation, provided they have paid all taxes and other financial obligations in accordance with legislation.
 Local authorities may stop the repatriation of a foreign investor’s funds in cases of insolvency and bankruptcy, criminal acts by the foreign investor, or when directed by arbitration or a court decision.

-The Central Bank’s foreign exchange policy is now market based, though the Central Bank will still smooth out sharp exchange rate fluctuations that arise from short-term mismatches between supply and demand.
+The Central Bank’s foreign exchange policy is now market based, although the Central Bank will still smooth out sharp exchange rate fluctuations that arise from short-term mismatches between supply and demand.
 Further development plans for the foreign exchange market include gradually allowing exchange rate fluctuations in a wider band, and introducing currency swaps, options, futures, and other financial instruments.
-The Central Bank has recently declared its intention to increase exchange rate flexibility to help adjust to internal and external shocks.
+The Central Bank has recently accepted IMF recommendations to increase exchange rate flexibility to respond to market conditions and absorb external shocks.

 U.S. Banks and Local Correspondent Banks